Skip to main content

 Life-enhancing activities such as exercise and socialization can make a significant difference in a person’s quality of life, regardless of their age.
 To assist members in achieving their best possible health, payers need to adopt holistic health benefit offerings designed to boost and maintain members’ body strength, mental acuity, and social interaction.
 While that may be accomplished in various ways across generations, one thing is true across the board: an array of fitness options, convenience and flexibility, and the ability to craft one’s own fitness experience are paramount.

-Learn about Optum One Pass for Medicare and employers.
+Learn about Optum One Pass Select for employers.

 Related healthcare insights